MayCXC/FRC-3464-2018/README.md

 ### Analysis: Cons

 The entry barrier when reading command based code you didn't write is a little higher; at any time in execution, active code might be spread between the operator interface, the robot map, robot and subsystem methods, and multiple commands.
+Overriding the entry point into the autonomous command to read FMS data was also probably the cause of a glitch that cost us a bunch of ranking points.

 ## Implementation: Hardware mapping and the Operator interface